BaizhouziYou/CreeperBoom/README.md

 **CreeperBoom** fixes this: when a player is killed by a Charged Creeper, a player head with their unique skin texture will drop at the location.

 ### 🌟 Why did I create this Mod?
-I searched through the community and couldn't find a mod that *only* implements "dropping player heads via Charged Creepers" without adding extra bloat, so I decided to write it myself.
+I searched through the community and couldn't find a mod that *only* implements "dropping player heads via Charged Creepers" and "prevent Creeper explosions from destroying blocks" without adding extra bloat, so I decided to write it myself.

 ---